 - Verify burner is properly secured and aligned with pilot or igniter. - Clean off burner top, inspect for plugged ports, corrosion or deterioration.
-Replace burner if necessary. - Replace Glowing embers with new dime-size pieces.
+Replace burner if necessary. - Replace ember materials with new dime-size pieces.
 DO NOT block ports or obstruct lighting paths.
-Refer to Section 14 for proper ember placement. - Verify batteries have been removed from battery back-up IPI systems to prevent premature battery failure or leaking. - Check for smooth lighting and ignition carryover to all ports.
-Verify that there is no ignition delay. - · Inspect for lifting or other flame problems. - Verify air shutter setting is correct.
+Refer to Section 14 for proper ember placement. - Verify batteries have been removed from battery backup IPI systems to prevent premature battery failure or leaking. - Check for smooth lighting and ignition carryover to all ports.
+Verify that there is no ignition delay. - Inspect for lifting or other flame problems. - Verify air shutter setting is correct.
 See Section 14 for required air shutter setting.
 Verify air shutter is clear of dust and debris. - Inspect orifice for soot, dirt and corrosion.
 Verify orifice size is correct.
 See Service Parts List for proper orifice sizing. - Verify manifold and inlet pressures.
 Adjust regulator as required. - Inspect pilot flame pattern and strength.
-See Figures 3.1 and 3.2 for proper pilot flame pattern.
-Clean or replace orifice spud as necessary. - Inspect IPI flame sensing rod for soot, corrosion and deterioration.
-Polish with fine steel wool or replace as required. - Verify that there is not a short in flame sense circuit by checking continuity between pilot hood and flame sensing rod.
+See Figure 3.2 for proper pilot flame pattern.
+Clean or replace orifice spud as necessary. - Inspect IPI flame-sensing rod for soot, corrosion and deterioration.
+Polish with fine steel wool or replace as required. - Verify that there is not a short in flame sense circuit by checking continuity between pilot hood and flamesensing rod.
 Replace pilot as necessary.

-Figure 3.1 IPI Pilot Flame Patterns
+Figure 3.2 IPI Pilot Flame Patterns